LUMA

 Building a Pattern: Walkthrough

-Here is a complete example of building a simple beat-synced dimmer hit from scratch.
+Here is a complete example of building a simple beat-synced flash from scratch.

 Every pattern starts with a Beat Clock and Audio Input node already on the canvas.
 You do not need to add these.